jesrav/custom-vision-utils/README.md

 # Utility package for working with Azure Custom Vision
 The package contains a number of utilities for working with [Azure Custom Vision](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/).
+It wraps the Custom Vision Python SDK and add extra functionality.

 **The main benefits are:**
 - Specify your Custom Vision projects in a yaml configuration file.